SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units.md

 »⟮A lingueme⟯« is ⟮any whatevereme⟯ which ⟮can be independently learned and transmitted⟯.
 »⟮A linguistic item⟯« is ⟮any linguistic thing under analysis⟯.

-### whatever

-A whatevereme is any possible emic unit.
-Whatever is the cake that the relevant emic unit and etic unit share.
-A whatevereme is the emic unit of whatever.
-A whatevere is the etic unit of whatever.

-## feature

-»⟮A feature⟯« is a ⟮binary⟯ ⟮value⟯.
-Featural is looking at a thing from the perspective of features.

-### emic units

-⟮＿An emic unit＿⟯ can be ⟮analyzed⟯ ⟮into multiple ＿features＿⟯, instead of ⟮into ＿etic units＿⟯.
-»⟮An emic unit⟯« is (under a certain analysis) ⟮an unique combination of⟯ ⟮＿features＿⟯.
-»⟮A feature matrix⟯« is ⟮the set of ＿features＿⟯ that ⟮characterize a particular ＿emic unit＿⟯.

-### notation

-⟮＿A feature＿⟯ is indicated by ⟮[‹name›]⟯.
-⟮＿A feature＿⟯'s ⟮states⟯ are indicated by ⟮[+ ‹name›]⟯ and ⟮c_;[- ‹name›]⟯

-### grouping

-A feature class is a set of features, feature categories or feature classes that are expressing a common thing.
-A top-level feature class (my term) is a feature class that is not part of a larger feature class.
-A feature category (rare term) is a feature that can take on multiple values.
-Alternatively, we can analyze a feature category as a set of features that together give rise to multiple values.
-^The difference between a feature class and a feature category is that a emic unit can have multiple features from a feature class, while a feature category is mutually exclusive.

-### instances

-table:emic unit|analyzable into...
-⟮sememe⟯|⟮semantic feature⟯
-⟮phoneme⟯|⟮distinctive feature⟯
-grammeme|grammatical feature

-### polysemy

-In a more vague sense, »⟮a feature⟯« may also be ⟮any linguistically salient property⟯ of ⟮a languoid⟯.

 ## sequences